Secondary School Information for parents booklet 2025

 What do I need to do if I want my child to go to a school outside Staffordshire?

-If you are a Staffordshire resident you will still need to make an application via Staffordshire County Council even if you want to apply to a school outside of the county.
+If you are a Staffordshire resident you will still need to make an application via Staffordshire County Council even if you want to apply to a school outside the county.
 This is because we exchange details of pupils applying for schools outside Staffordshire with all of our neighbouring authorities as part of the co-ordinated admission scheme.
 You will be able to find relevant details of the admission arrangements for other authorities in their own version of this information booklet.
 We would encourage you to view this information in order that you are aware of the likelihood of your preferences being met.

 What is the ‘Co-ordinated Admissions Scheme’?